Dr. Nan Cheng M.D.

 Founder, Irvine Headache Care

 Dr. Cheng is a nationally recognized leader in headache medicine, dedicated to advancing the field through research, clinical excellence, and federal advocacy.
-Her expertise is built on a foundation of elite training at Duke, UCLA, and the Mayo Clinic.
+Her expertise is built on a foundation of elite training at Duke, University of Maryland, UCLA, and the Mayo Clinic.

 She serves as an Associate Editor for Headache: The Journal of Head and Face Pain, a leading peer-reviewed publication in the field and the official journal of the American Headache Society.
 In this role, she helps curate and vet the latest clinical research and scientific breakthroughs that shape global standards of care.